Overnightt/Bruteforcer/README.md

 ## Current Features

-- Prompts the user to enter a password (up to 20 characters).
+- Prompts the user to enter a password.
 - Runs a function that attempts to recover the password using brute-force.

 ## Next Steps